srishtibiswas02/Cricket-Dashboard/README.md

 - Dark/light theme support
 - Toast notifications for updates

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Cricket data provided by Cricbuzz API
 - Built with Python and Tkinter
 - Visualization powered by Matplotlib

-## Contact

-For any queries or suggestions, please open an issue in the repository.